iamdarkes/darkes/src/pages/index.md

         title: Cyber Security Associate - NBCUniversal
       - icon: fa-terminal
         text: >-
-          Part of a team that worked with backend web services that interacted with global Walt Disney Parks and Resorts' websites.
+          Part of a team that worked with back-end web services that interacted with global Walt Disney Parks and Resorts' websites.
 Worked with Java web services using technologies such as Docker, Apache Tomcat, and Maven.
 Created alerts and dashboards using Splunk to monitor and